- Got Sheet

 Expanding the Search Scope

-Instead of searching only by company name, you can modify the formula to search across multiple columns by using the BYROW
+Instead of searching only by company name, you can modify the formula to search across multiple columns by using the BYROW function:

 =VSTACK(